Ceja95/Ceja95/README.md

-Jose Lara-Ceja
+# Jose Lara-Ceja
-Aspiring Front-End Developer  TripleTen Bootcamp Student I’m a passionate junior developer currently enrolled in the TripleTen Software Engineering program, with one year of hands-on coding experience.
-I specialize in building websites from scratch using technologies like HTML, CSS, JavaScript, and React.
-I'm comfortable with development tools such as VS Code, Git, GitHub, and Git Bash, and I understand version control and modern web development workflows.
+# Aspiring Front-End Developer  TripleTen Bootcamp Student
+## I’m a passionate junior developer currently enrolled in the TripleTen Software Engineering program, with one year of hands-on coding experience.
+I specialize in building websites from scratch using technologies like *HTML*, *CSS*, *JavaScript*, and *React*.
+I'm comfortable with development tools such as *VS Code*, *Git*, *GitHub*, and *Git Bash*, and I understand ## version control and modern web development workflows.
-I’m eager to contribute to real-world projects in a collaborative team environment, where I can continue learning while helping develop and maintain websites that serve real user needs.
+## I’m eager to contribute to real-world projects in a collaborative team environment, where I can continue learning while helping develop and maintain websites that serve real user needs.
 My curiosity drives me to explore new coding patterns and best practices—even in my free time, I enjoy experimenting with code and learning new skills.
-If you’re curious about my personal projects or want to hear more about my bootcamp experience, feel free to reach out.
+## If you’re curious about my personal projects or want to hear more about my bootcamp experience, feel free to reach out.
 I’m also happy to share a bit about my other creative interests beyond coding.
-📩 Email: laracejaj@gmail.com
+### 	<ins>📩 Email: laracejaj@gmail.com	</ins>

 <!--
 **Ceja95/Ceja95** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.